dwywdo/dwywdo.xyz/content/posts/Building Your Own Obsidian Publishing Platform with Quartz.md

 Obsidian offers a service called [Obsidian Publish](https://obsidian.md/publish), allowing users to publish the contents of their Vaults.
 While it enables you to create a personal blog or a knowledge base website seamlessly with minimal effort, some users have commented it for being slow and for requiring a subscription fee.
 This has led me to explore alternative solutions.

 Finally, I discovered the existence of a tool called [Quartz](https://quartz.jzhao.xyz/) through [a YouTube video](https://www.youtube.com/watch?v=6s6DT1yN4dw).
-The video explained how to use Obsidian in conjunction with GitHub Pages to build a personal blog.
+The video explains how to use Obsidian in conjunction with GitHub Pages to build a personal blog.
 I immediately gave it a try, and the results were satisfying.

 This post illustrates how to configure your own publishing platform with